cjdbarlow/Part-One/pharmacokinetic_modelling.md

 <object data="resources\1compartment.svg" type="image/svg+xml"></object>

 In a one compartment model, the concentration of a drug ($$C$$) at time $$t$$ is given by the equation:

 $$ C = C_0 e^{-kt} $$

 Where:
 * $$C_0$$ is the concentration at time 0
-As drug is only eliminated from the compartment, this is also the peak concentration.
+As drug can only be eliminated from the compartment, this is also the peak concentration.
 * **k** is the **rate constant for elimination**
 This is the fraction of the Vd from which the drug is removed per unit time.
 The rate constant **determines** the **slope** of the curve.
     * A high rate constant for elimination results in a steep curve and therefore a short time constant